DQMME/AllesOderNichts/README.md

 https://github.com/KtFTW/PluginJam-2

-I like playing this game with my friends and I added a Timer so the game doens't needs to be started
+I like playing this game with my friends and I added a Timer so the game doesn't need to be started